-Before you can use the service, you must acquire a username and password for your developer account.
+To access the airt service, you must create a developer account.
 Please contact us by email email@example.com to get one.

 $ airt token [OPTIONS]

--u, --username TEXT: Username for your developer account.
-If not set (default value None), it will try to use the value from environment variable AIRT_SERVICE_USERNAME.
+-u, --username TEXT: Username for the developer account.
+If None (default value), then the value from AIRT_SERVICE_USERNAME environment variable is used.

--p, --password TEXT: Password for your developer account.
-If not set (default value None), it will try to use the value from environment variable AIRT_SERVICE_PASSWORD.
+-p, --password TEXT: Password for the developer account.
+If None (default value), then the value from AIRT_SERVICE_PASSWORD environment variable is used.

--s, --server TEXT: Server address used to connect to.
-If not set (default value None), it will try to use the value from environment variable AIRT_SERVER_URL.
+-s, --server TEXT: The airt server uri.
+If None (default value), then the value from AIRT_SERVER_URL environment variable is used.
 If the variable is not set as well, then the default public server will be used.
-You should leave this to default value unless you are running your own server (please contact us for that possibility by email firstname.lastname@example.org).
+Please leave this setting to default unless you are running the service in your own server (please email us to firstname.lastname@example.org for that possibility).